alibaba/GraphScope/docs/graph_analytics_workloads.md

 On the programming model side, GraphScope supports both the vertex-centric model (Pregel) and PIE (PEval-IncEval-Assemble) programming model.
 Both programming models have been widely applied in existing graph processing systems, and readers can refer to [this blog](https://graphscope.io/blog/tech/2021/03/25/a-review-of-programming-models-for-parallel-graph-processing.html) for more details.

-On the programming language side, GraphScope provides a multi-language SDK, and users can choose to write their own algorithms in C++, Java or Python.
-Readers can refer to the following tutorials to see how to develop their own algorithms with different programming languages.
+On the programming language side, GraphScope provides  SDKs for multiple languages, and users can choose to write their own algorithms in C++, Java or Python.
+Users can refer to the following tutorials to see how to develop their own algorithms with different programming languages.

 - [Tutorials for C++ Users](https://graphscope.io/docs/latest/cpp_tutorials.html)
 - [Tutorials for Java Users](https://graphscope.io/docs/latest/java_tutorials.html)